mqrious/localgaid/README.md

 # localg*AI*d (localguide)
-Your AI travel companion that acts like a local guide — introducing popular places through immersive audio guides and local insights.
+My AI travel companion that acts like a local guide — introducing popular places through immersive audio guides and local insights.

 # Why?
 - I love traveling and learning about the culture and history of places.